canonical/lxd/doc/reference/storage_cephobject.md

     :end-before: <!-- Include end Ceph driver cluster -->
 ```

-You must setup a `radosgw` environment beforehand and ensure that its HTTP/HTTPS endpoint URL is reachable from the LXD server(s).
+You must set up a `radosgw` environment beforehand and ensure that its HTTP/HTTPS endpoint URL is reachable from the LXD server or servers.
-See [Manual Deployment](https://docs.ceph.com/en/latest/install/manual-deployment/) for information on how to set up a Ceph cluster and [`radosgw`](https://docs.ceph.com/en/latest/radosgw/) on how to set up a `radosgw` environment.
+See [Manual Deployment](https://docs.ceph.com/en/latest/install/manual-deployment/) for information on how to set up a Ceph cluster and [Ceph Object Gateway](https://docs.ceph.com/en/latest/radosgw/) on how to set up a `radosgw` environment.

 The `radosgw` URL can be specified at pool creation time using the [`cephobject.radosgw.endpoint`](storage-cephobject-pool-config) option.

-LXD also uses the `radosgw-admin` command to manage buckets.
-So this command must be available and operational on the LXD servers(s).
+LXD uses the `radosgw-admin` command to manage buckets.
+So this command must be available and operational on the LXD servers.

 % Include content from [storage_ceph.md](storage_ceph.md)
 ```{include} storage_ceph.md